-For such a small country, Israel has a lot going for it.
+For such a small country, Israel has a lot of going for it.
 In fact, its size makes Israel a great travel destination.
 Depending on when you drive (and how fast), you can drive from one edge of Israel in Eilat (near the Egypt border) to Metula (near the Lebanese border) on the other edge in seven hours.
-Within those borders, you’ll find everything from archaelogical ruins, important religious sites for the three Abrahamic religions (Judaism, Islam, and Christainity), amazing beaches, stunning desert views, urban nightlife, and natural wonders.
+Within those borders, you’ll find everything from archaeological ruins, important religious sites for the three Abrahamic religions (Judaism, Islam, and Christianity), amazing beaches, stunning desert views, urban nightlife, and natural wonders.
 In two hours, you can go from the desert to lush green landscapes.
-Here are some of reasons to visit and love Israel.
+Here are some reasons to visit and love Israel.

 Israel is a relatively new country, and its citizens have immigrated from all over the world.
 Meet people who have roots nearly everywhere - Romania, Poland, Germany, Hungary, Ethiopia, Morocco, Iraq, Iran, and more.
 Israel also has a big “Olim” community - Jewish people from the United States, Europe, and everywhere in between - who have decided to make Israel their home.
 You’ll find every flavor of Jew, from ultra-Orthodox to extremely secular, and many Christian and Muslim citizens.
 Most people in Israel speak good English and will be happy to tell you a story.
 Israelis aren’t known for being the most polite people on Earth.
 Instead, you’ll find authentic, honest people who wouldn’t hesitate to share their opinion on where the best hummus is or what you can’t miss on your trip.